-2015 Tribal Ceremonial & Subsistence Smelt Fisheries
+2016 Tribal Ceremonial & Subsistence Smelt Fisheries

-• Minor tribal fisheries may occur in the Cowlitz River for ceremonial and subsistence (C&S) use only, using traditional hand-held dipnets fished from shore.
-WDFW will coordinate with the tribes on any C&S fishery in the Cowlitz River.
+• Minor tribal fisheries may occur in the Cowlitz and Sandy rivers for ceremonial and subsistence (C&S) use only, using traditional hand-held dipnets fished from shore.
+Agency staff will coordinate with the tribes on any C&S fisheries.